Input Jacks isolated from chassis for low noise, eddy currents, and hum.

 Line Out - post output transformer LINE OUT with LINE OUT LEVEL control for recording or driving a power amp, Auto switched internal load to simulate speaker if speaker is not plugged in.
-Inject great tone directly into the PA system with the Microphone Simulated Direct Interface.
+Inject great tone directly into the PA system with the Speaker Simulated Direct Interface.

 Class AB fixed biased Quad of 6L6GC's in the output for more power, fantastic headroom....and smooth blues saturation sounds.

 EL34/6L6 Bias Selector Switch - Allows you to use either 6L6 or EL34 power output tubes.

 Over sized output transformer for extended lows down to 20 hz. ...plus 4 - 8 - 16 ohm speaker outputs.

 Retro Vintage Cage - heavy duty steel mesh cage cover provides protection and excellent ventilation for tubes.
 Includes Fender style strap handle with nickel plated end caps.

 Dimensions: 17"W x 10"H x 12"D

 Power Level Switch - Built-in power attenuator provides three power levels 1/4 - 1/2 - FULL.